Aequivinius/ikean/readme.md

 - [ ] log when files are changed so new translations can be automatically generated

 ## Toys
-- [ ] Filter for toys, with seasonality and category
+- [ ] Filter toys with seasonality
+- [ ] search should include romanized Japanese category names
+- [ ] fuzzy search, multiword search
-- [ ] Client side search index
+- [x] Client side search index
 - [x] the labels are a little bit messed up
 - [x] navigation categories should be lower
-- [ ] navigation categories ought to have a checkbox
+- [x] navigation categories ought to have a checkbox

 ## DevOps
 - [ ] Move hosting from github to my server